Research Flow Cytometry Core Director

 Research Flow Cytometry Core Staff

 Sarah has a BS from Miami University and began working with the core facility in 2007.
-Sarah provides hands-on training and troubleshooting for the analytical cytometers and one-on-one assistance with data analysis using flow cytometry analysis software on the workstations in our core.
+Sarah provides hands-on training and troubleshooting for the analytical cytometers and ImageStreamX and one-on-one assistance with data analysis using flow cytometry analysis software on the workstations in our core.
 Email Sarah.

 Alexandra (Alex) received her BS in Biomedical Technology from Barao de Maua University (Brazil) and has extensive experience in immunological research.
 Alex joined the RFCC in 2014 where she operates the FACSAria and MoFlo XDP and provides technical assistance on the analytical cytometers.
 Email Alex.

 Tim received his BA from the University of Cincinnati and has many years of experience in biomedical research on topics ranging from immunology to fluorescent spectroscopy.
 Tim joined the RFCC in 2010 as a cell sorter operator where he mainly operates the FACSAria’s and the MoFlo XDP cell sorters.
 Email Tim.